mterrel/adapt-web/docs/api/cloud/cloud.k8s.servicespec.healthchecknodeport.md

 ## k8s.ServiceSpec.healthCheckNodePort property

-healthCheckNodePort specifies the healthcheck nodePort for the service.
+Specifies the healthcheck nodePort for the service.

 <b>Signature:</b>